 Contact your provider if there are symptoms of this disorder.

-Call for an appointment with your provider if you have a family history of this disorder and plan to have children.
+Contact your provider for an appointment if you have a family history of this disorder and plan to have children.

 Genetic counseling is recommended for people with a family history of NSLM who want to have children.